The Dark Knight Returns: Showdown

+Other works

 According to Miller, the unfinished series All Star Batman & Robin, the Boy Wonder can be considered a prequel.

 In 1994, this version of Batman appeared in the Zero Hour: Crisis in Time crossover event playing a small role.
 In March 2018, he appeared in a brief cameo in the sixth and final issue of the Dark Nights: Metal event.

-In 2018, it was announced that this version of Robin, Carrie Kelley, would be getting a spin-off in the form of a young adult graphic novel.
-It will be written by Miller with art from Ben Caldwell.
-There was very little information until November 2021, when Miller said "[The Carrie Kelley book] is shaping up great; Ben is just a powder keg of talent.
+In 2018, it was announced that this version of Robin, Carrie Kelley, would receive a spin-off in the form of a young adult graphic novel to be written by Miller with art from Ben Caldwell.
+In November 2021, when Miller said "[The Carrie Kelley book] is shaping up great; Ben is just a powder keg of talent.
 It'd probably be out now but it just keeps growing, due to his enthusiasm and output.
 I'm already kind of tugging at his sleeve about doing something else after this."

+In 2023, Miller's Batman appeared in Batman #135, which marked the milestone of the 900th issue.
+He joined forces with various versions of Batman from different media across the multiverse.